Learn about the best intercom systems for your home or business

-Types of Intercom Systems
+- IP Intercom Systems

+Firstly, we need to understand what an intercom system actually consists of and why you may require one in the first place.
 An intercom system allows personal contact with visitors without the need to physically answer the door.
 They also provide a sense of security by allowing homeowners and building occupants to determine who’s at the door before letting them in.

 An intercom, talkback or door phone is a stand-alone voice communication system for use within a building or small collection of buildings, functioning independently of the public telephone network.
 The majority of intercom systems are stationary and fixed to a wall or stationed on a desk.

 There are simple house intercoms and intercoms developed for blocks of flats.
-Some are equipped with video, and its wiring can be connected to the outside.
+Some are equipped with video, and their wiring can be connected to the outside.
 The most recent generations of intercom systems are compatible with computers and models include TCP/IP.

 Many schools and office buildings now use audio/video intercom systems that can be interfaced with the building’s access control system to identify visitors trying to gain access to a locked building.